 Assessment criteria:

-The staff is qualified for the educational, organizational realization of the programme.
-They are also qualified to take care of the content of the programme.
+The staff is qualified for the educational, organizational realization of the program.
+They are also qualified to take care of the content of the program.

 Human resources policy (including recruitment, determination of tasks, appointments, promotions, evaluation procedure, advice and decision making bodies);